-Outcome 1: Explain, evaluate, and effectively interpret basic Biological concepts.
+Outcome 1: Explain, evaluate, and effectively interpret basic concepts in cell and molecular biology.

-Outcome 2: Integrate qualitative information to reach defensible and creative conclusions about the impacts of Climate change, Genetic Engineering, and Biodiversity on the natural world and society.
+Outcome 3: Integrate qualitative information to reach defensible and creative conclusions about the impacts of climate change, genetic engineering, and biodiversity on the natural world and society.

-Outcome 4: Communicate effectively through writing, speech, and visual information via written exams, writing assignments and class discussion.
+Outcome 4: Communicate effectively through writing, speech, and visual information via written exams, writing assignments and class discussion concerning the above topics.

 Outcome 5: Articulate the views of people with diverse perspectives on the above issues.